open/close all folders

 - Badass Teacher: One time when he replaces Profesor Jirafales at school.
 He even managed to catch the kids' attention.

-- Big Damn Heroes: Several times to the point of becoming a running gag in the show.
+- Big Damn Heroes: Deconstructed several times to the point of becoming a Running Gag in the show.
 He appears when El Chavo is about to finish off Quico with something (a brick for example) and quickly stops him.
-Despite his heroic efforts, Doña Florinda always slaps him because she thinks it was Don Ramón's fault.
+Despite his heroic efforts, Doña Florinda always slaps him because she thinks it was Don Ramón's fault, as she sees Don Ramón holding something and Quico does not explain Doña Florinda who was trying to hit him.

-- Book Dumb: Never got past elementary school.
+- Book Dumb: He went 9 years to elementary school - the farthest he got was second grade.
 He claims he's Street Smart, however.

 - Born Unlucky: The biggest example in the show.
 His wife died giving birth to his daughter before the beginning of the show.
 He has a big debt with Señor Barriga (14 months of rent) and is implied he has debts with more people (even with El Chavo).
 He doesn't have a job, although is implied its his fault due his lazyness.
 He always gets slapped by Doña Florinda even undeserving it.
 He is victim of El Chavo's Accidental Aiming Skills.
 Quico is usually annoying him.
 His daughter often causes trouble to him.